RNVizion/rnv-brand/BRAND_COLORS.md

 **zero** hold `#e8e8e8`, whose every use is a static surface. **The ruling reasoned from a contrast table about a question the shipped code had already settled.**

+**`#e8e8e8` is not retired and not weakened**, but *"stays registered"* was **false when written** — it had no key in any dict and appeared only in comments and in this document's prose.
+It is doing register work with no register entry, which nobody noticed because the surrounding text read as though it had one.

+**Registered 2026-08-30 as `GOLD_TEXT_GROUND_FLOOR`**, named for the role that makes it load-bearing: it is the darkest light ground on which the gold family carries text, and **the binding input to the `BRAND_DARK_GOLD_DEEP` derivation.** The derivative is defined as the smallest step that clears it.

+**It is a boundary, not a rung**, and registering it does not pre-empt the light surface ladder.
+If that ladder later steps over this value the boundary still holds and still constrains the gold.

+**And the coupling is now checked rather than described.** `_deep_gold_clears_its_floor()` runs at import and fails if either value moves without the other — armed both ways: `-13` gives 4.4675, and moving the floor to `#e0e0e0` gives 4.2078.
+The margin is **0.0334**, which is why it is a check and not a comment: a coupling that tight cannot be maintained by anyone remembering it.

-**`#e8e8e8` is not retired and not weakened.** It stays registered, stays the published gold-as-text coverage boundary, and keeps its three surface uses and its role as the binding ground.
-It is doing real work; it is simply not the hover.
+It keeps its three surface uses and its role as the binding ground.
+It is simply not the hover.

 ### A claim withdrawn, in the same change